EVORA-project/evora-ontology/models/docs/propagationHost.md

 # Slot: propagation host (propagationHost)

-_The host organism that propagates the pathogen_
+_The host organism that propagates the pathogen._